 Ha Giang is known as the most beautiful place in Northern Vietnam.
-This province containing forested limestone and granite mountains, caves and gorgeous rivers, and tiny settlements, borders China.
+This province with its forested limestone and granite mountains, caves and gorgeous rivers, and tiny settlements, borders China.
 This province is as picturesque as can be.
 There are so many things to see in this stunningly scenic province – not only is it mountainous literally everywhere but some noted places are Ma Pi Leng Pass, Dong Van Plateau, and Hoang Su Phi.
-Quan Ba Pass, known for its panoramic views over terraced rice fields below, is located only 50km from the capital city of Ha Giang, also named Ha Giang.
+Quan Ba Pass, known for its panoramic views over terraced rice fields below, is located only 50 kilometers from the capital city of Ha Giang, also named Ha Giang.
 But this blog is not about the province itself.
-You can expect one later, but right now I am gonna focus on something special about Ha Giang – buckwheat flowers (Tam Giac Mach in Vietnamese).
+You can expect one later, but right now I am focusing on something special about Ha Giang – buckwheat flowers (Tam Giac Mach in Vietnamese).
 This will be your all-you-need-to-know about the buckwheat flower season in Ha Giang!

 What Are Buckwheat Flowers?

 They say that buckwheat blossoms, or “chez” as known by the H’mong (a local hill tribe of the North), are the specialty of the northernmost land, because every year, just when the first monsoon starts blowing, these tiny white flowers simultaneously flourish, flooding the whole rocky plateau.
 Carrying a legend that not everyone knows, buckwheat flowers adorn what we in Vietnam call “cat ear-shaped” stones with warm incarnadine, inviting the nomads to discover such captivating beauty.